 Dr. Ron Ehrlich: Yeah and so he was, of course, talking about there is no such thing as a safe root canal and that everybody should be having a cone beam x-ray taken read by a radiologist.
 Is that cone beam being the 3d x-ray?
 Is that what you’re using to determine the healing?

 Dr. Jacques Imbeau: Yes.
-Well, I use a conventional x-ray I use convincing CDCT as well yeah, of course, I’ll do that but again the CDCT itself is not the complete final answer but it’s certainly much better than conventional 2d x-rays because you see the full bone volume.
-I have at cases for example where commercial x-ray shows nothing and you take a CBC PMC a nice lesion that is completely you know either on the buccal or lingual of the root.
+Well, I use a conventional x-ray I use convincing CBCT as well yeah, of course, I’ll do that but again the CBCT itself is not the complete final answer but it’s certainly much better than conventional 2d x-rays because you see the full bone volume.
+I have cases for example where conventional x-rays shows nothing and you take a CBCT and you see a nice lesion that is completely you know either on the buccal or lingual of the root.

-Dr. Jacques Imbeau: Yes, yes very concise.
-Again, what I’m saying is that you have to use more range of modalities.
-So, what did the advice I give patient the dentists who want to follow the path we’re on I said you have to be an excellent mainstream dentist to begin with.
-So, you have to take all the dots and cross all the t’s and then you have to do everything else.
-So, you have to do more than what mainstream dentists will do hmm right because if you don’t do what the matrix dentist does then they’ll fault you.
+Dr. Jacques Imbeau: Yes.
+Again, what I’m saying is that you have to use more, a range of modalities.
+So, the advice I give dentists who want to follow the path we’re on: I say you have to be an excellent mainstream dentist to begin with.
+So, you have to tick all the dots and cross all the t’s and then you have to do everything else.
+So, you have to do more than what mainstream dentists will do because if you don’t do what the mainstream dentist does then they’ll fault you.
 So, you have to do all that well plus everything else, so you have to go the extra step.
 So, it’s not easy.

-Dr. Ron Ehrlich: And I mean technically doesn’t matter with you are a mainstream dentist or an integrative dentist or a holistic dentist does not matter.
-Dentistry the work that the dentist does is extremely challenging and demanding.
+Dr. Ron Ehrlich: And I mean technically doesn’t matter whether you are a mainstream dentist or an integrative dentist or a holistic dentist does not matter.
+Dentistry, the work that the dentist does, is extremely challenging and demanding.
 So, you’ve got to tick that box no matter what your approach is.

-Dr. Jacques Imbeau: And the fact is that it is challenging because of the choices we’ve made as a species as a society.
-We end up having to deal with a lot of manifestations that are avoidable, and we keep adding to do that because we keep doing the very things that are causing those manifestations because we don’t change.
+Dr. Jacques Imbeau: And the fact is that it is challenging because of the choices we’ve made as a species, as a society.
+We end up having to deal with a lot of manifestations that are avoidable, and we keep having to do that because we keep doing the very things that are causing those manifestations because we don’t change.
 People don’t seem to get it that that change will happen sooner or later.
 And the longer we delay the change, the more damage there is.
-And we’re doing is trying to basically deal up the patient deal with the damage trying to reverse it as much as we can while through that process tilting the person chain.
+And all we’re doing is trying to basically help the patient deal with the damage, trying to reverse it as much as we can while through that process helping the person change.

 Dr. Ron Ehrlich: Okay, now listen just before we finish because I wanted to ask you one last question.
 Taking a step back from your role as a dentist yeah because as I said we’re all on this health journey together what do you think the biggest challenge is for people in our modern world on our health journey through life?

 Dr. Jacques Imbeau: The biggest challenge?
 The biggest challenge is to basically what personally I feel is cutting out all the crap that is going on out there.
 We’re bombarded with misinformation.
-It’s very popular to call that fake news.
-Everybody has an opinion of course and it’s not because someone has anything and that is really what that person is really well informed of course.
-So, you have to as I said before we have to be able to cut that out and then go back to the basics and the basic is very simple is that we need to be able to find a safe quiet space and focus inwards and ask for guidance to get the correct answer for us in the situation.
-And that I know today is very popular people look at Google and they look at the Internet and there’s a huge amount of information.
-It is very confusing, and the more people look at it the more confusing it is the less they are able to make a decision.
-So, that’s a biggest challenge and this challenge is there because as I said before this is something we have neglected, and this intuitive ability is weaker than it should be.
-And we always have to avoid falling back on the intellectual process which is basically we go to school, we are taught intellectually, it’s very intellectually driven and as dentists of course this is of course part of our training and we tend to go back to that automatically and we have to resist it and first say well, let’s take a break, stop trying to break everything down and try to intellectualise it and just feel what is right and then pursue that.
+It’s very popular today, they call that fake news.
+Everybody has an opinion of course and it’s not because someone has an opinion that that person is really well informed of course.
+So, you have to, as I said before, we have to be able to cut that out and then go back to the basics and the basic is very simple: is that we need to be able to find a safe quiet space and focus inwards and ask for guidance to get the correct answer for us in the situation.
+And that I know today it’s very popular: people look at Google and they look at the Internet and there’s a huge amount of information.
+It is very confusing, and the more people look at it the more confusing it is, the less they are able to make a decision.
+So, that’s the biggest challenge and this challenge is there because as I said before this is something we have neglected, and this intuitive ability is weaker than it should be.
+And we always have to avoid falling back on the intellectual process which is basically: we go to school, we are taught intellectually, it’s very intellectually driven and as dentists of course this is of course part of our training and we tend to go back to that automatically and we have to resist it and first say well, let’s take a break, stop trying to break everything down and try to intellectualise it and just feel what is right and then pursue that.

 Dr. Ron Ehrlich: Jacques thank you so much for joining us today.
 It’s been terrific we raised some great issues.
 I’m going to have links to your website because you’ve got a wealth and information on there and I’m really looking forward to catching up with you in Australia on that weekend of the 17th and 18th of November.